delacruzkb/CodeWars-Practice-Java/Rectangles into Squares/README.md

 - return {} with C++, Array() with Scala.

--In that case the returned structure of C will have its sz component equal to 0.
+- In that case the returned structure of C will have its sz component equal to 0.

 - Return the string "nil" with Bash, PowerShell and Fortran.